 However, this ends up only being a portion of the entire show.

 The other half of No Game No Life is spent with a lot of fanservice and anime fan pandering.
 The show has no trouble showing off Shiro’s underwear multiple times, despite her being age 11.
-The show knowingly devolves into fanservice scenes quite a bit, and as more characters are added on, the further along they push these scenes as well.
+They knowingly devolves into fanservice scenes quite a bit, and as more characters are added on, the further along they push these scenes as well.
 This is further complicated by Sora playing the all-too-common trait of the desperate virgin – with Shiro being the one to reign him in when he goes off the rails.
 The fanservice scenes really don’t do much for me, and the amount of times I’ve seen girls’ underwear in this show honestly does make me a bit uncomfortable.
 However, I’ve pretty fully accepted that this is just one of the main pillars of this series; if you’re looking for a fanservice-free show, this is not the way to go.

 This show also likes to make references.
 In fact, quite a bit of them.
 It amused me to come back to this series years after my first watch-through, now seeing all of the things that younger me didn’t even realize to be references.
 Jojo’s Bizarre Adventure, Doraemon, Ace Attorney (this one actually really cracked me up because they did a remix of one of the Ace Attorney themes and one of the characters was a spot-on copy of the judge), and more.
 Even on this second watch-through, I’m sure there’s references that I still didn’t even get.
 You really don’t have to get these references to still get the show, as younger me can tell you, but they do add a tiny bit more enjoyment for fans.